GLOBAL MARKETS-Growth, European worries send shares lower

 By Leah Schnurr

-NEW YORK, July 9 (Reuters) - Disappointing economic data in Asia sent world stocks lower on Monday as investors fretted over the darkening global growth outlook.
+NEW YORK, July 9 (Reuters) - World shares fell on Monday as investors were unnerved by a darkening global growth outlook and doubts about speedy progress to resolve Europe’s debt crisis.

-Weaker - than - expected Chinese inflation data and a record fall in Japan’s machinery goods orders added on to last Friday’s dismal U.S. jobs report and raised concerns the global economy is hitting a soft patch.
+The euro recovered from a two-year low against the dollar but remained fragile as the optimism raised by last month’s EU deal to help indebted states and banks faded.
+Yields on benchmark Spanish and Italian bonds were also moving up to levels considered unsustainable.

-Wall Street was lower in the early afternoon as investors were also bracing for the start of corporate earnings season, with Alcoa reporting results at the end of the day.
+Wall Street was modestly lower in late-morning trading after data in Asia raised concerns about slower global economic growth.
+Investors were also looking ahead to corporate earnings reports, with Alcoa reporting results at the end of the day.

-Doubts that a meeting of euro zone finance chiefs will result in much progress further dented sentiment, while yields on benchmark Spanish and Italian bonds were moving up to levels considered unsustainable.
+But it was a meeting of euro zone finance chiefs on Monday that held center stage, with doubts growing over whether they will make much progress on plans for a single euro zone bank regulator, or on how the region’s new bailout fund can be used to reduce a country’s borrowing costs.

+“While tame inflation provides greater opportunities for central banks to fight the slowing economy, many investors are coming round to the conclusion that too much of the powder has already been used and is damaging hopes for a rebound,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co in New York.

+However, the losses were limited as the data was also seen boosting the prospects for stimulus from the world’s major central banks.

+Chinese Premier Wen Jiabao said on Sunday that more aggressive efforts to fine-tune economic policies were needed to support an economy still under downward pressure.

-The FTSEurofirst 300 index ended down 0.4 percent at 1,030.09.
-The MSCI world index, hit by a weaker session in Asia, was down 0.5 percent, a fourth straight day of declines.
+The FTSEurofirst 300 index was down 0.3 percent at 1,030.29.
+The MSCI world index, hit by a weaker session in Asia, was down 0.7 percent, a fourth straight day of declines.

+Expectations the U.S. central bank will step in with a third round of quantitative easing pushed Treasury debt prices higher, with benchmark yields hovering above historic lows.
+The benchmark 10-year U.S. Treasury note was up 11/32, with the yield at 1.5117 percent.

-In the United States, investors were bringing their attention closer to home w ith Alcoa’s results after the closing bell.
+In the United States, investors were braced for the release of Alcoa’s quarterly results after the Wall Street close, marking the official start of earnings season.

 Corporate outlooks are at their most negative in nearly four years and companies that have already reported have shown lackluster growth.
 Nearly two dozen S&P firms have already cited Europe’s woes - which seem to be worsening - as a concern.